Sunday, June 26, 2011

 Chukat: Following the Doctor's Orders

-King Solomon thought that his great wisdom would help him to better understand the Torah and observe its mitzvot.
-"I thought I would utilize my wisdom," he wrote.
-But in fact, the opposite occurred: "Yet it is distant from me" (Ecc.
-7:23).
-Precisely because of his wisdom and intellectual inquiry, Solomon found it difficult to do that which he could not understand.
+King Solomon, the wisest of all men, believed his intellect would unlock the mysteries of the Torah.
+He thought that by using his vast wisdom, he could uncover the deeper logic behind each commandment.
+"I thought I would use my wisdom," he wrote.
+But instead, he found that “it is distant from me” (Ecclesiastes 7:23).
+Precisely because of his great wisdom and intellectual approach, Solomon found it difficult to observe laws he could not understand.

 (Adapted from Mishlei Yaakov, pp. 328-329)